 From the season 2014/15 to 2018/19, Hagar was an ensemble member of the Oldenburg state theater in Germany, where she sang many different parts.
 Since January 2019, she resides in Berlin and sings in concerts and projects around the world.
 Hagar will be back in the Oldenburg state theater this April for a Liederabend.

 COMPETITIONS / AWARDS

-Hagar won the Erna Schlütter public award in 2015, and the Trude Eipperle-Rieger award in 2016.
+Hagar won the Erna Schlütter public award in 2015, the Trude Eipperle-Rieger award in 2016.

-Hagar has participated in some prestigious programs for young singers: in the summer of 2015 and 2017 she took part in the STEANS Institute program of the Ravinia Festival in Chicago, USA.
+Since her graduation from the Tel-Aviv University in 2010, Hagar has participated in prestigious programs for young singers: in the summer of 2015 and 2017 she took part in the STEANS Institute program of the Ravinia Festival in Chicago, USA.
 In 2014 she was selected to take part in the Schubert Residency of the Festival d’Aix-en-Provence under the instruction of Mr. Matthias Goerne and Mr. Markus Hinterhäuser.
-In 2012 she was accepted to the Young Singers Project of the Salzburg Festival.
+In 2012 she participated in the Young Singers Project of the Salzburg Festival.
 In 2011 she was selected to join the 1st Lied academy under the instruction of Thomas Hampson in the “Heidelberger Frühling” International Music Festival.
 In the same year she was invited to participate in Escales Lyriques in Ile d’yeu in France; and In the summer of 2010 she took part in the summer opera program IVAI in Tel Aviv.